milessabin/milessabin.com/src/html/_posts/2016-05-11-scalac-hacking.md

 ### Compile!

 Before we start working, we need to compile the compiler.
-We're using SBT so this means executing the `compile` task.
+We're using SBT so we execute the `compile` task.
-When you do you will see some SBT resolution messages and also some warnings of the form,
+When we do we will see some SBT resolution messages and also some warnings of the form,

 ```
 [warn] Binary version (2.12.0-SNAPSHOT) for dependency org.scala-lang#scala-library;2.12.0-SNAPSHOT